-The CEPIA, CEnter for the Production and Infection of Anopheles, is a plateform the objectives and missions of which are organised around three main activities :
+The CEPIA, CEnter for the Production and Infection of Anopheles, is a platform the objectives and missions of which are organised around four main activities:

-the production for the benefit of diverse research programs and teams, of Anopheles mosquitoes that are natural hosts and vectors or laboratory hosts for diverse Plasmodium species,
+the production to the benefit of diverse research programs and teams, of Anopheles mosquitoes that are natural hosts and vectors or laboratory hosts for diverse Plasmodium species,

-providing lab facilities, equipement and expertise for the research teams in order to:
+providing lab facilities, equipment and expertise for the research teams in order to:

-An. gambiae, An. stephensi and An. albimanus have been mass produced and distributed to 6 research Units within the Pasteur Institute (Biochimie et Biologie Moléculaire des Insectes, Biologie et Génétique du Paludisme, Immunophysiopathologie infectieuse, Réponses précoces aux Parasites et Immunopathologie, Génétique de la Différenciation, Parasitologie Biomédicale) and to a limited extent to teams oustide the Institute.
-The number of mosquitoes provided during 2004 has increased slightly compared to that provided in 2003.
-(Figure 1).
-The previsions for 2005 already show a large increase in the requests for mosquitoes.
-The new facilities in the building Rue des Volontaires, which just opened in December 2004, will allow to increase the capacity of production and should enable the CEPIA to fullfil the demands.
+An. gambiae and An. stephensi have been mass-produced and distributed to 6 research Units within the Pasteur Institute (Biochimie et Biologie Moléculaire des Insectes, Biologie et Génétique du Paludisme, Immunophysiopathologie infectieuse, Réponses précoces aux Parasites et Immunopathologie, Génétique de la Différenciation, Parasitologie Biomédicale) and to a limited extent to teams outside the Institute.
+More than 350000 mosquito females were distributed, which corresponds to a weekly production of 7000 females and roughly 20.000 mosquitoes (Figure 1)

-3) Production of Plasmodium falciparum gametocytes.
-Experimental infection of Anopheles with P. falciparum
+2) Production of Plasmodium falciparum gametocytes.
+Experimental infection of Anopheles with P. falciparum/

 The ability to infect Anopheles mosquitoes with the human malaria parasite P.falciparum has two main goals :